YuukanOO/uniformcss.com/get-started/fundamentals/color-system.md

 ## Primary Colors

-Primary colors are associated to your core brand colors and are featured often in your UI.
+Primary colors are a color set designed to support your core brand colors.
+These are also colors that will typically be featured often in your UI.
 By default, there are three primary color variants available to be customized.
 Each primary color also has predefined shades available.

 <div class="grid grid-cols-3 gap-24 leading-6">
   <div class="radius-md overflow-hidden">